Maanuj-Vora/COVID19-Data/README.md

 [Major(Country) Names and IDs](https://maanuj-vora.github.io/Bing-COVID-19-Current-Data/countryNamesIDs.json)*

-*If you use the Major(Country) Names and IDs, the order of the countrys/areas are in from most impacted to least impacted **Please note that there are formatting descrepencies at the county level for the US, in the [allData.json](https://maanuj-vora.github.io/Bing-COVID-19-Current-Data/allData.json) as the names in the current dataset go in the format `countyName_state_unitedstates` whereas in the all data, it is in the format of `countyNamecounty_state_unitedstates` where countyName is the name of the county, country is the word county, state is the name of the state.
-Note: this is only for the US.
+*If you use the Major(Country) Names and IDs, the order of the countrys/areas are in from most impacted to least impacted **Please note that if you want to report at the county level, I would suggest using the [Current Data](https://maanuj-vora.github.io/Bing-COVID-19-Current-Data/currentData.json) file as it provides, as per my knowledge, almost, if not all counties in the US, whereas the [All Data](https://maanuj-vora.github.io/Bing-COVID-19-Current-Data/allData.json) only does for a selected few.

 Some areas may not be accounted for the in [allData.json](https://maanuj-vora.github.io/Bing-COVID-19-Current-Data/allData.json), but all countries will be, as well as all states in the US.